 Step #2: Fold in the Remaining Sugar and Flour

-Now pour the batter into a non-stick angel food cake pan (this is the exact pan I use).
+Pour the batter into a non-stick angel food cake pan (this is the exact pan I use).
 It’s a round pan with a hole in the center and a detachable bottom.
 The carved-out center gives the cake more surface area to cling to as it rises.

-You must use an angel food cake pan when making angel food cake.
-The shape allows the cake to rise and bake evenly, with air circulating the entire cake.
+- The shape allows the cake to rise and bake evenly, with air circulating the entire cake.

-Also, angel food cake pans are made of aluminum or other lightweight materials that allow the cake to rise without collapsing under its weight, which could happen with heavier pans.
+- The pan is made of aluminum or other lightweight materials that allow the cake to rise without collapsing under its weight, which could happen with heavier pans.

-Step #3: Bake
+Step #4: Bake and Cool

 Bake the cake in a 350º F preheated oven for about 35-40 minutes or until a toothpick inserted into the center comes out clean.

 As the cake cools, it eventually falls onto the cooling rack, but if it doesn’t, you can gently and evenly push the middle of the angel food cake pan down to loosen the cake from the pan.
+I recommend pushing the cake over your final serving tray so you don’t have to transfer it later.

 Step #5: Serve and Enjoy

 Be sure to use a serrated knife when cutting angel food cake.
 Straight, sharp edges compress and squish the cake, whereas a serrated knife gently punctures the cake and offers perfectly fluffy slices.
+Use a back-and-forth motion when cutting the cake to ensure fluffy (not flattened) pieces.

 FAQs

+Whipping Tips: The egg whites should be whipped to perfection.
+Over-whipping or under-whipping could affect the rise of the cake.
 Whip the egg whites over medium speed until you achieve weak peaks that are still pourable.
 The cake’s ability to rise will be impacted if the peaks are too stiff.

 More Recipes